 Where can I get a copy of the Hello Sandwich Tokyo Guide Zine?

 Thank you so much for your interest in the Hello Sandwich Tokyo Guide zine.
-You can get the zine online by clicking 'shop' in the menu bar.
-You can also find the zine at the below stockists: TOKYO - Tsutaya T-site Daikanyama, Knee High Media SYDNEY - Kinokuniya MELBOURNE - Metropolis , Third Drawer Down, Happy Valley LONDON - Present and Correct SINGAPORE - The Little Drom Store
+Unfortunately the guides are sold out but you might be able to find a copy through the below stockists: TOKYO - Tsutaya T-site Daikanyama, Knee High Media, Brick and Mortar SYDNEY - Kinokuniya MELBOURNE - Metropolis , Third Drawer Down, Happy Valley LONDON - Present and Correct SINGAPORE - The Little Drom Store

 What is your nationality?

 What were you doing before your big move?

 At the same time as studying Fine Arts at COFA (College of Fine Arts) majoring in Painting and Drawing, I worked at Vogue magazines.
 I started on reception and moved up the ladder step by step eventually landing a role as Deputy Art Director at Vogue Living magazine.
 Throughout my years at Vogue Living I learnt invaluable skills in design, styling, photography, briefing photographers, creating a flow within a book, editing, pagination, pre-press, preparing files for print.
 I dearly loved my role as Deputy Art Director at Vogue Living and wanted so badly to be Art Director, so resigning from the company after 11 years there was a very difficult decision to make, but was also the best decision I've ever made.

 Why did you decide to move to Tokyo?